 As could not be less, the city has a museum dedicated to the character, whose location will not surprise any fan: 221B Baker Street, just at the address where Holmes lived in the novels.

 After leaving Baker Street there is no better place to go than Primrose Hill.
-This park is located on a hill that offers visitors beautiful views of the city.
+This park is located on a hill that gives its visitors a beautiful view of the city.

-The atmosphere in the park is very pleasant and it is, without a doubt, an ideal place to have a picnic or eat in some of the restaurants in the area.
+The atmosphere in the park is very pleasant and it is, without a doubt, an ideal place for you to have a picnic or eat in some of the restaurants in the area.

 Imperial War Museum

-After a relaxed lunch it is time to visit one of the most interesting and, at the same time, disturbing museums in the city.
+After a relaxing lunch it is time to visit one of the most interesting and, at the same time, disturbing museums in the city.